Updated 6th August 2021

-The Charities Act, 2009 is now in force and, as a consequence, parish clergy and other members of church governing committees are deemed to be ‘charity trustees’.
+By virtue of the Charities Act, 2009, parish clergy and other members of church governing committees are deemed to be ‘charity trustees’.
 This brings with it a responsibility to operate in accord with contemporary standards of governance and transparency; and to comply with statutory and revenue requirements.

-The position should be publicly advertised.
+The position should be widely advertised.
 This usually will be done through the media of church magazines, schools of music, organ teachers and the local community.
-If, following the stated closing date, no appointment is made, it is good practice to re-advertise publicly, while the search for a musician continues.
+While the cost of display advertisements in the national press is prohibitive, parishes should consider placing less expensive ‘lineage’ advertisements in Situations Vacant columns.
+If, following the stated closing date, no appointment is made, it is good practice to re-advertise, while the search for a musician continues.

 The person appointed should be given an employment contract or a letter of appointment.
-Organists and choir directors should request such documentation, which usually will cover the following matters, and maybe other items:
+These should be drawn up by legal / human resources professionals and signed by the incumbent on behalf of the select vestry.
+Church Music Dublin may be able to supply templates.
+Organists and choir directors should request such documentation, which usually will cover most of the following matters, and maybe other items:

 ● Date of commencement

 ● Person to whom the musician reports (In the case of Church of Ireland and Roman Catholic parishes, this always is the rector / priest-in-charge / parish priest)

 ● Responsibilities – number of services and choir rehearsals and related matters

 ● Arrangement re fees for weddings and funeral services